Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Experiments

-{\bf Comparison with neural rendering approaches.} Compared with other neural rendering approaches (TNA~\cite{TNA} and DTL~\cite{dynamic_texture}), our method produces the results \yt{with richer details and higher fidelity under the same data configuration.
-The comparison results are shown in Fig~\ref{fig:compare_neural_render}.
-Although TNA can still produce reasonable results when the training data is limited to monocular video, its static texture map goes against to the dynamic details generation under different poses.
-By contrast our approach achieves better performance by interpreting the high-dimensional texture feature to details dynamically.
-In terms of DTL, the performance degrades significantly in the absence of multi-view data and finely reconstructed 3D model, while our approach is more robust for the common monocular video. }
+{\bf Comparison with neural rendering approaches.} Compared with other neural rendering approaches (TNA~\cite{TNA} and DTL~\cite{dynamic_texture}), our method produces the results \yt{with richer details and higher fidelity under the same data configuration, \ytt{as illustrated in Fig.~\ref{fig:compare_neural_render}.
+We also visualize a pose-aware dynamic details comparison in Fig.~\ref{fig:compare_dynamic}.} Although TNA can still produce reasonable results when the training data is limited to monocular video, its static texture map goes against to the dynamic details generation under different poses.
+By contrast our approach achieves better performance by interpreting the high-dimensional texture feature to details dynamically. \ytt{As for DTL, the dynamic characteristics are learned explicitly under the supervision of back projected frames according to a finely reconstructed 3D model.
+Due to the inevitable reconstruction errors with monocular training video, the performance degrades significantly.
+In contrast, our approach models the dynamic details with implicit image-translation components, which can be learned automatically with only the supervision on final rendering images.
+Such novel representation and end-to-end training framework make our approach outperform DTL.} }

-\yt{We also visualize the comparison of self-transfer on validation set both spatially and temporally.
-Fig~\ref{fig:robust} illustrates the spatially comparison result of ``challenging poses``, which is stated in Sec~\ref{Sec:metrics}.
-It can be seen that our approach achieves more robust performance on the ``unseen`` poses in training set.
-Fig~\ref{fig:compare_dynamic} shows that compared with other rendering-based methods, our approach is able to learn reasonable varying details with the same dynamic characteristics as the ground truth.}

-Overall, our method synthesizes high quality results with rich high-frequent details, and is more robust to the challenging inputs compared with existing SOTA methods.
-Moreover, our approach, demonstrated in comparisons, produces more temporally consistent videos.
+Overall, our method synthesizes high quality results with rich high-frequency details, and is more robust to the challenging inputs compared with existing SOTA methods.

-{\bf User study.} We also conduct a user study to measure the human perceptual quality for pose transfer results.
-In our experiment we compare videos generated by EDN~\cite{everybody}, Vid2vid~\cite{vid2vid}, TNA~\cite{TNA}, DTL~\cite{dynamic_texture} and ours.
-Specifically, we show the volunteers a series of videos by each method at the resolution of 512 $\times$ 512, and the volunteers are given unlimited time to make responses.
-Each participant is asked to select \begin{enumerate} \item The clearest result with rich details \item The most temporally stable result \item The overall best result \end{enumerate} We report our results in Fig~\ref{fig:user_study}.
-Although TNA~\cite{TNA} achieves most temporal coherence votes owing to the static texture map and lack of details, our approach shows more advantages in fidelity.
-Our results are considered more realistic than all existing methods.
+{\bf User study.} We conduct a user study to measure the human perceptual quality for pose transfer results \ytt{and our results are considered more realistic than baseline approaches.
+These comparisons are given in the supplementary material.}

-\subsection{Ablation study}
+\subsection{Ablation Study}